Themes: Feedback & Assessment

-Written formative feedback is given at the end of each Sprint in relation to what you post in your Portfolio (Weeks 2,4,7,9).
+Written formative feedback is given at the end of each Theme in relation to your Class Assignments and Theme Assignments which are submitted weekly via LEARN.

-Summative written feedback on each Learning Outcome with cooresponding grades will be given by your tutor only once the whole course has completed (after Week 12).
+Summative written feedback on each Learning Outcome with corresponding grades will be given only once the whole course has completed.

 Standards and criteria for progression

 Standard-setting is the process whereby decisions are made about boundaries or ‘cut-points’ between grades (See Regulation 31.6)